briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L41 I think cooperation should be precisely defined here, with respect to the distinction between cooperation for mutual benefit (albeit with risk of defection), and altruism, whereby altruists always 'lose out' in the short term by their behaviour.
 Which precisely do the authors think they are describing - it seems to me that it partly depends on the model parameters, but it is a bit difficult to tease out with the collective benefits conferred by Equation 4, but it seems more like altruism to me, and that's what the authors seem to suggest ('sacrificing their wellbeing to help others')?

-Because, as the reviewer points out, the effects of the behavior on the actor are context dependent in our model, we have opted to use the term cooperation to refer to the behavior that we model.
+Because, as the reviewer points out, the effects of the behavior on the actor are context dependent in our model, we have opted to use the more inclusive term *cooperation* to refer to the behavior that we model.
 We have added a note to the manuscript and refer the reader to works where the distinction between cooperation and altruism is more thoroughly discussed.